Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 What a Unified Recovery Architecture Actually Looks Like

-Surviving multi-extortion in hours instead of months means you stop thinking “backup product” and start thinking recovery architecture.
+Surviving multi-extortion in hours instead of months means you stop thinking “backup product” and start thinking about recovery architecture.

 You need an integrated, SaaS-native system that can contain the blast radius in minutes, rebuild clean data quickly under API limits, and give legal and communications real evidence to manage extortion instead of guessing.